inDemniFi/Wallet-Risk/README.md

 Our codebase in this repository is deployed as a Github page and can be viewed [here](https://indemnifi.github.io/Wallet-Risk) or here: https://indemnifi.github.io/Wallet-Risk

+Wallet risks range from assets idle in your wallet, during the course of a transaction, and while deployed in defi, so we will quantify those risks in a dashboard that not only educates the user but also provides data insights on proactive actionable risk mitigation.
+From phishing websites to honeypots to open token approvals, risks vary though we will provide clarity and actionable insight for our future wallet users.

 ## dApp Stack

 - [Github Pages](https://indemnifi.github.io/Wallet-Risk)